 Oak works great with every meat, and pork is no different.
 The one thing about oak is that it doesn’t really provide sweetness in the smoke flavor.
 Because of this, it’s a great candidate to blend with a sweeter wood like apple, cherry, or maple.

 Stay Away From Mesquite

-We don’t have anything against mesquite.
+We don’t have anything against Mesquite.
 It’s a great wood type in many situations, but it frankly just doesn’t pair well with pork.

 The reason for this is that mesquite has a very intense smoke flavor.
 It burns hot and fast and will completely overpower a pork shoulder, leaving your pulled pork bitter and potentially dried out.

 Generally speaking, mesquite is a better choice for high temperature grilling where food is exposed to smoke for a short period of time.
-It’s also ideal for meat with very strong flavor.
+It’s also ideal for meat with a very strong flavor.